Last updated: 2023-10-12

 The simplest, most hassle-free way of getting to Szeged after your arrival is via MÁV (National Railways).
 If you've arrived by airplane, you can travel from the Ferihegy train station to Szeged directly with MÁV, without having to enter the capital.

 You can check the possible routes and departures and also buy your ticket in advance on their website or using their Android and iOS app.
 Enter "Budapest Ferihegy (Ferihegy)" into the From field, and "Szeged" into the To field.
-It is also recommended to change your ticket type to young adult: "Fiatal (18-26)" if you indeed fall into that age range.
-Upon submitting your query, you'll see two different entries for each route with the same departure and arrival times - the only difference between these are that the more expensive ones (denoted with a P icon) let you pick the seat where you will be sitting during the trip.
+It is also recommended to change your ticket type to youth: "Youth (18-26 years)" if you indeed fall into that age range.
+If you change the ticket type, setting your date of birth is also required.
+Upon submitting your query, you'll see two different entries for each route with the same departure and arrival times - the only difference between these are that the more expensive ones (denoted with an R icon, meaning Seat reservation compulsory) let you pick the seat where you will be sitting during the trip.

 Do note however that the Budapest Ferihegy train station is not directly at the airport!
 You need to take bus 200E in the direction of Kőbánya-Kispest M, and travel 5 stops from the airport to get to the station.

-You will need a one-ride single ticket (350 HUF) bought either from ticket vending machines in the terminal, or from the driver on the bus itself to ride on this bus.
+- from the driver on the bus itself with cash.
 Be wary that the driver may only accept HUF as currency!

-Once you're ready to head to Szeged, use MÁV's website and book your seat from Budapest-Nyugati, as that is the station with a direct railway connection to Szeged (thus no transfers needed).
+Once you're ready to head to Szeged from Budapest's downtown, use MÁV's website and book your seat from Budapest-Nyugati, as that is the station with a direct railway connection to Szeged (thus no transfers needed).

 Directly from the airport